 • Tooth discoloration.
-Most professional whitening treatments are temporary, but dental veneers on teeth give you long-lasting brilliance.
+Most professional whitening treatments are temporary, but dental veneers offer long-lasting brilliance.

 • Chipped or cracked teeth.
 Veneers can hide your chipped and cracked teeth, giving you the confidence to smile again.

 • Short or worn-down teeth.
-Whatever the reason, you may have teeth that are shorter or more worn down than others.
 Veneers can help lengthen small teeth in adults to create an even smile.

 Types of Dental Veneers

-Porcelain veneers are what are called indirect restorations meaning they are made outside the mouth.
-In contrast, composite resin veneers are direct restorations because the composite resin is applied directly to the tooth surfaces.
+Porcelain veneers are considered indirect restorations because they are fabricated outside the mouth.
+In contrast, composite resin veneers are direct restorations, applied directly to the tooth surface.

 Although slightly more expensive, porcelain veneers are hard-wearing and long-lasting, and with the right care, should last ten years or longer.
 Also, porcelain cannot stain or change shade.